Skip to main content

 • AS 1200: Introduction to Scientific Problem Solving - Online Synchronous

-• SE 1930: Special Topics: Science & Engineering Problem Solving Fundamentals - Online Synchronous
+• SE 1000: Science & Engineering Problem Solving Fundamentals - Online Synchronous

 About Canvas

 Canvas is a web-based learning management system, or LMS.
-It is used by learning institutions, educators and students to access and manage online course learning materials and communicate about skill development and learning achievement.
+Learning institutions, educators and students use Canvas to access and manage online course materials and communicate about skill development and learning achievement.

 Frequently Asked Questions